pre and post care

 During treatment Tattoo Removal Important Information

-- Wear goggles.
+- Must wear goggles (proper eye protection).
 If you are not wearing proper eye protection, as some laser settings will blindly lighten up the room when fired.

 - The whitening effect of the 532nm laser is not as great or noticeable as the 1064nm, but you should still be able to see a lightening after your treatment.